 It is essential that students have regular access to an internet connected computer.
 Students will be provided with an @cam.ac.uk email address, with which they will be able to access the web-based virtual learning environment (VLE).
-Course communications will be sent via email.
+Course communications will be sent via the email used on the application from.